 Your body needs calcium, magnesium, sodium, phosphorus, potassium, sulfur, and chlorine in significant amounts.
 And then, there are elements like iron, zinc, copper, manganese, molybdenum, cobalt, chromium, and fluorine, which are called the trace elements.
 Your body needs them too – but in minimal quantities (<5 mg).
 An important member of the trace elements is Selenium.

-If you read ahead, you’d know what role it plays in your body, what the best dietary sources of selenium are, how much selenium your body needs, and other details.
+If you read on, you will know what role it plays in your body, the best dietary sources, how much selenium your body needs and other details.
 Game?
 Scroll down and get ready to take notes!

-Before we get to the sources of selenium, let’s understand the role of selenium in our body.
+Before we get to the sources of selenium, let us understand the role of selenium in our body.

 What Is The Role Of Selenium In Your Body?